-State Infrastructure Banks Symposium: Highlights & Takeaways
+SUBJECT State Infrastructure Banks Symposium: Highlights & Takeaways

-On May 21, 2025, more than 30 public and private professionals from across the U.S. s gathered at the Texas Department of Transportation (TxDOT) headquarters in Austin, TX for a full-day symposium on State Infrastructure Banks (SIBs).
-Hosted by the Build America Center (BAC) and supported by TxDOT, Clary Consulting and PFM, the event convened State department of transportation (DOT) officials, State infrastructure bank program managers, other State and local government stakeholders, and financial advisors to explore the current State of SIBs and chart where they might go next.
+On May 21, 2025, more than 30 public-sector leaders from across the United States gathered at the Texas Department of Transportation (TxDOT) Headquarters in Austin for a full-day symposium on State Infrastructure Banks (SIBs).
+Hosted by the Build America Center (BAC) and generously supported by TxDOT, the event convened DOT officials, infrastructure bank program managers, and other state government stakeholders to explore the current state of SIBs - and chart where they might go next.

 From the opening remarks by FHWA and TxDOT leadership to the final wrap-up session, the day was filled with lively, candid discussions about how SIBs are used today, what is working in the field, and where targeted innovation could drive broader impact.
+But the symposium was more than a diagnostic - it was designed as a shared space for ideas.
+The BAC's goal was not simply to showcase examples or replay challenges, but to create a forum where states could build collective momentum, learn from each other, and begin to shape a stronger, more connected future for SIBs.

 As co-facilitators and speakers, our team at RebelGroup was excited to help launch the day with a national overview of the SIB sector and to help guide conversations throughout.
-The presentation focused on the following key topics:
+The themes that emerged were sharp, timely, and forward-thinking and they reflect a community of practice that is ready to evolve, and eager to do so together.